Your Insurance Choices in a Marketplace: FAQ

 How does coverage from a metal plan compare to my current insurance?

-Having a sense of how the insurance you're used to compares with the new plans will help you decide on a plan.
-You should compare the out-of pocket costs you are currently paying, the services provided (including prescription drugs and which doctors and hospitals are in your plan), and anticipated changes in your health.
+When choosing a metal plan, you should compare the out-of pocket costs you are currently paying, the services provided (including prescription drugs and which doctors and hospitals are in your plan), and anticipated changes in your health.

 If you shop for insurance on your state's Marketplace, you'll see the health plans organized in this way: